Hewlett-Packard: Takeover of Autonomy

 Another term of the shareholder settlement was to sue Autonomy management, which occurred in London in 2019.
 HP "failed to produce a smoking gun for the fraud it alleges", and its accountants admitted that they "never formally prepared anything to attribute the irregularities to the amount of the fraud".

 In June 2024, a jury acquitted Autonomy founder Mike Lynch and co-defendant Steve Chamberlain.
 Steve Chamberlain was hit by a car while jogging on August 17, 2024.
 Mike Lynch, along with his 18 year old daughter, drowned after their yacht sank on August 20, 2024 (the accident killed a total of seven people).

 In July 2025, a judge at London's High Court ruled that HP is owed more than 700 million pounds ($944 million), in respect of the acquisition of Autonomy.

 Israeli settlements

+Hewlett-Packard supplies a range of technology solutions and hardware infrastructure to various Israeli institutions, including the military, government agencies, and law enforcement bodies.
+Among its notable clients is the Israeli Immigration and Population Authority, to which the company provides dedicated technological support and equipment.

 On October 25, 2012, Richard Falk, the United Nations Human Rights Council's Special Rapporteur on the situation of human rights in the Palestinian territories occupied since 1967, called to boycott HP and other businesses that profit from Israeli settlements on occupied Palestinian lands until they brought their operations in line with international human rights and humanitarian law.
-In 2014, the Presbyterian Church (USA) voted to move forward with divestment from HP to pressure Israel in regards to their policies toward Palestinians.
+In 2014, the Presbyterian Church (USA) voted to move forward with divestment from HP to pressure Israel in regard to their policies toward Palestinians.
 In 2015, the Human Rights Commission of Portland, Oregon, requested to place Caterpillar, G4S, HP, and Motorola Solutions on the city's "Do Not Buy" list.